Colorado Elopement Locations and Planning Guide

 The Suit

 Similar to our suggestions for the dress, make sure your suit is comfortable and not too tight.
-You don’t want to rip your pants while climbing up onto some rocks!
+You don’t want to rip your pants while climbing up onto some large rocks!

 The Shoes